-Cyrus’s music has been set to new choreography at the Theatre Basel, Switzerland, The Place, London, The Sydney Theatre and the Civic Theatre by choreographers including Brett Morgan, Timothy Farrar and Corey Baker.
-His work has also featured at the World Shakuhachi Festival, June in Buffalo new music festival (New York), the Conservatorium van Amsterdam, the Aurora Festival, Tufts University, Melbourne University, and the Australian National University.
-His chamber works include Deimos for Marshall McGuire and Riley Lee, Ritournelle for Claire Edwardes and Bernadette Harvey along with Three Night Pieces for Zubin Kanga.
-Recent projects include the creation of a music picture book Poems for Piotr – a collaboration with artist Lang Leav and singer Angela Little, Triptych performed by New York based Ensemble Signal as well as The Spartans and KLASH, commissioned and premiered by the Australian National College of Dance in 2012 with choreography by Brett Morgan.
+Cyrus’s music has been set to new choreography at the Theatre Basel, Switzerland, The Place, London, The Sydney Theatre and the Civic Theatre by choreographers including Brett Morgan, Timothy Farrar, Corey Baker and Rosslyn Wythes.
+Other recent works include Triptych, performed by the New York based Ensemble Signal as well as The Spartans and KLASH, premiered by the National College of Dance in 2012 with choreography by Brett Morgan.
+A new work Eventide Visions, composed for The Omega Ensemble was performed at the Utzon Room, Sydney Opera House in 2013.

 Cyrus continues to perform solo recitals of his own compositions for violin and keyboards at venues including The Stone Gallery, Sydney, The Wollongong City Gallery and The Playhouse, Newcastle.
-A new work Eventide Visions, composed for The Sydney Omega Ensemble was performed at the Utzon Room, Sydney Opera House in 2013.